Reference 01 — Data format

 • Per-frame version bit (VR) — bit 7 of opt as a version-bump flag.
 Rejected.
 The wire format is committed once and not bumped per-frame; future incompatible changes (if ever needed) are versioned at the discovery layer (mDNS service name, port, etc.).
 The bit stays reserved.

-• Per-TLV priority bits in opt — priority is transport-time and per-link; cached :settings.priority at L4 covers it.
+• Per-TLV priority bits in opt — priority is transport-time and per-link; the subscription’s cached priority at L4 covers it (RFC-0022 §3.A).
 The bits are reclaimed for LL/CW/TF instead.

 • Alignment-promise bit — modern CPUs handle unaligned loads efficiently; promising alignment requires sender padding, which forces variable framing.
 Net loss.
 Rejected.